Giancarlo Stanton Preview, Player Props: Yankees vs. Brewers

 Giancarlo Stanton At The Plate

-- Stanton has reached base via a hit in 48 games this year (of 88 played), and had multiple hits in 15 of those games.
+- Stanton has picked up a hit in 48 of 89 games this season, with multiple hits 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.